Ritesh1137/MoronSlayer/README.md

 -👯 I’m building guides/learning paths for topics I've studied whilst pursuing Master's which include Time Series Analysis, Regression, Recommendation Systems and more.

--💬 Possibilities I would like to converse about: The space containing Narrow, General AI and everything in between
+-💬 Possibilities I would like to converse about: The space containing Narrow, General AI and everything in between , Quantum AI , ethical issues that are presented with the advent of AI systems, bringing Quantum Computational capabilities to the wider population through developments in various fronts

 -📘 [Read my blog](https://medium.com/@ritesh.panditi98)